nuxt-hub/core/docs/content/4.changelog/team-webhooks.md

 We have also added built-in integrations for [Slack Incoming Webhooks](https://api.slack.com/messaging/webhooks) and [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

-When pasting a webhook URL from these services, we will automatically send a per-formatted message to your channel or user.
+When pasting a webhook URL from these services, we will automatically send a pre-formatted message to your channel or user.

 :nuxt-img{src="/images/changelog/team-webhooks-slack.png" alt="NuxtHub Slack Integration" width="915" height="515"}

 ::callout{icon="i-ph-heart-duotone"}
-Thank you to [Israel Ortuno](https://github.com/IsraelOrtuno) for suggestion this feature on [nuxt-hub/core#102](https://github.com/nuxt-hub/core/issues/102).
+Thank you to [Israel Ortuno](https://github.com/IsraelOrtuno) for suggesting this feature on [nuxt-hub/core#102](https://github.com/nuxt-hub/core/issues/102).
 ::